oneananda/AWS_Operations/Learning/001 Amazon EC2/006 Amazon EC2 Auto Scaling/README.md

 ### Target Tracking Scaling Policy and Step Scaling Policy sounds the same ?

-Yes, both sounds the same, but infact both are having a different set of uses
+Yes, both sounds the same, `but infact both are having a different set of uses`

-Imagine you have a web application running on EC2 instances, and your goal is to keep the CPU utilization balanced.
+Imagine we have a web application running on EC2 instances, and our goal is to keep the `CPU utilization balanced`.
 The application experiences varying traffic throughout the day, sometimes spiking during peak hours and dipping during off-hours.

 **Target Tracking Scaling Policy**

+**Setup:**

-**Setup:** You configure the Auto Scaling group to target a CPU utilization of 50%.
+Configure the Auto Scaling group to target a CPU utilization of 50%.

 **How It Works:**